 Get in touch with The Equity Release Experts now on 0800 188 4812 or by requesting a callback.
-We’ll talk you through your options and show you just how flexible lifetime mortgages can be.
+We’ll talk you through the flexible features available with a lifetime mortgage.

 With a lump sum lifetime mortgage, there really is no mystery to it.
 When you choose to unlock some of the value of your home with a lump sum lifetime mortgage, you’ll receive your funds in one lump sum.

-If you decide on a drawdown lifetime mortgage, you are setting up a fund that you can access as and when you need it.
-After agreeing an overall amount you will receive an initial release of tax free funds, you can then take more from the amount still available when you next need it (subject to minimum amounts).
+If you decide on a drawdown lifetime mortgage, you agree an overall amount you can access.
+You'll receive an initial lump sum of tax free funds, after which you can take more from the amount still available when you next need it (subject to minimum amounts).

 Why not use our equity release calculator to see what you could unlock?